ohjho/starter_guide_face_recog/_text_files/primer.md

 * 1988: Sirovich and Kirby applied linear algebra to facial recognition creating **Eigenfaces**
 * 1991: Turk and Pentland applied Eigenface within images to do the **first automatic face recognition**
 * 1990s: **FERET program** created by the US government to encourage commercial face recognition technology to develop.
 The project create a dataset of 2000+ facial images
-* 2002: law enforcement tested facial recognition at **Supe bowl XXXV** with limited success.
+* 2002: law enforcement tested facial recognition at **Super bowl XXXV** with limited success.
 * 2000s: **FRVT program** formed by the US government to evaluate commercial facial recognition systems, mainly to help law enforcement agencies when selecting which technology to use.
 * 2009: the Pinellas County Sherriff's Office created a **forensic database** which by 2011 aided in many arrest by deputies outfitted with cameras.
 * 2010: **Facebook** launched the feature to suggest photo tag